-The competent authority approves the financial report of the public company

-Auditing and Certification No.: Jin-Guan-Cheng-6-Zi No. 0950104133
+The Securities and Futures Bureau of the Financial Supervisory Commission approved the financial report of the public offering company Auditing and Certification No.: Jin-Guan-Cheng-6-Zi No. 0950104133

-Jin-Guan-Cheng-Shen-Zi No.: 1030025503
+Jin-Guan-Cheng-Shen-Zi No. 1030025503

 Shih Chieh Huang